 Cook has subsequently noted how photography allows him “to talk about the shifting realities of queer life beyond the expected rhetoric of the press and populist activism”.
 As these images attest in their assemblage of modes (modern and ancient, silly and serious), he has been able to achieve this in numerous ways.
 He dissociates the symbolic from the material to reinvest ‘deviant’ sexuality with its inherent humanity, and gently ribs liberalist accounts of the homosexual as victim in his eloquently pragmatic works on the physical and psychic effects of AIDS.
 He has also taken great pleasure in re-inscribing bawdy homosexuality into antiquity; most evident in his series The History of Love, where he challenges the hold of white, heterosexual, middle-class men over the historical record.

 Bio: b.
-1962, Ray has a PhD (2014) and a Research Masters (2004) from Griffith University where he taught photography at the Queensland College of Art since 2004.
-He is currently a lecturer in the photography dept at RMIT and program manager for their honours program.
-Recent solo exhibitions include: Month of Photography, Minsk, Belarus (2016); Powerhouse Centre for Live Arts, Brisbane (2016); Krasnodar Centre for Contemporary Art (PhotoVisa Festival), Krasnodar, Russia (2013); Australian Centre for Photography, Sydney (2011).
-Recent group exhibitions include: University of Queensland Art Museum, Brisbane (2015); Crane Arts, Philadelphia, PA (2015); Monash Gallery of Art, Melbourne (2013); Centro di la Imagen, Mexico City, Mexico (2011); University of Queensland Art Museum, Brisbane (2010)
+1962, Dr. Ray Cook is a Melbourne based artist with a PhD (2014) and a Research Masters degree (2004) from Griffith University where he taught photography at the Queensland College of Art since 2004.
+He is currently a lecturer in the photography department at RMIT and program manager for their honours program.
+Recent solo exhibitions include: Month of Photography, Minsk (2016); Powerhouse Centre for Live Arts, Brisbane (2016); Queensland Centre for Photography, Brisbane (2014); Krasnodar Centre for Contemporary Art (PhotoVisa Festival), Krasnodar, Russia (2013); Australian Centre for Photography (2011).
+Recent group shows include: University of Queensland Art Museum, Brisbane (2015); Crane Arts, Philadelphia, PA (2015); Monash Gallery of Art (2013); Galeria Stanko, Wroclaw, Poland (2011); Centro di la Imagen, Mexico City, Mexico (2011)